MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Results and Discussion

 \subsection{Comparing \glsxtrshort{mcpdft} to \glsxtrshort{ks-dft}}

 We also compare the performance of \gls{mcpdft} to the performance of \gls{tddft} as studied by \citet{LiangRevisiting2022}, who tested more than 40 \gls{ks-dft} functionals on a 463-excitation subset of QUESTDB.
 Due to differing selection criteria, the subsets used in our study and theirs are not identical.
-Therefore, we focus on the intersection of the two data sets, which comprises 359 excitations (listed in the supporting information); this enables a direct comparison between the two benchmark studies.
-The best performing \gls{ks-dft} functional is M06-SX \cite{WangM062020} with an \gls{mue} of \qty{0.20}{\eV} for the intersecting subset (table SII), while the best on-top functional in our study is tPBE0, which achieves an \gls{mue} of \qty{0.15}{\eV} for the intersecting subset (table SI).
-This is three quarters of the error of M06-SX and about half of the error of tPBE0's \gls{ks-dft} counterpart PBE0 (the PBE0 functional has an \gls{mue} of \qty{0.29}{\eV} for the intersecting subset), suggesting that \gls{mcpdft} performance surpasses \gls{tddft} when \gls{mcpdft} uses a well-chosen active space.
+Therefore, we focus on the intersection of the two data sets, which comprises 359 excitations (listed in supporting information SIII); this enables a direct comparison between the two benchmark studies.
+The distributions of \glspl{ue} and \glspl{mue} for each study's best-performing methods are shown in \cref{fig:questdb-ksdft-comparison}, while the \glspl{mue} of all methods tested in our study and in \citet{LiangRevisiting2022} are shown in table S1 and S2, respectively.
+The best performing \gls{ks-dft} functional is M06-SX \cite{WangM062020} with an \gls{mue} of \qty{0.20}{\eV}, while the best on-top functional in our study is tPBE0, which achieves an \gls{mue} of \qty{0.15}{\eV}.
+This is three-quarters of the error of M06-SX and about half of the error of tPBE0's \gls{ks-dft} counterpart PBE0 (\gls{mue} \qty{0.29}{\eV} for the intersecting subset), suggesting that \gls{mcpdft} performance surpasses \gls{tddft} when \gls{mcpdft} uses a well-chosen active space.
 Moreover, the performance of tPBE0 aligns closely with that of \gls{nevpt2} (\gls{mue} \qty{0.14}{\eV} on the intersecting subset), suggesting that equally high accuracy can be obtained at lower cost by using \gls{mcpdft}.